thanhtungtav4/geoip-location/readme.txt

 ## Troubleshooting
 - If you see errors about missing classes, make sure Composer dependencies are installed.
 - If the database is not downloading, check your credentials and file permissions.

+## Notes
+- Only the file `GeoLite2-City.mmdb` in the main plugin folder is used by the plugin.
+Any folder like `GeoLite2-City_YYYYMMDD/` is a backup from extraction and can be deleted if not needed.

 ## License
 This plugin uses the MaxMind GeoLite2 database.
 See [MaxMind GeoLite2 EULA](https://www.maxmind.com/en/geolite2/eula) for details.